ArchanaPrabhuG/Cutomer_Loyalty_blockchain/README.md

 This code pattern is for developers looking to start building blockchain applications with Hyperledger Composer.
 When the reader has completed this code pattern, they will understand how to:

 * Create basic business network using Hyperledger Composer framework
-* Deploy the network to an instance of Hyperledger Fabric locally or on IBM Blockchain Starter Plan
 * Build a Node.js web application to interact with the blockchain network using Composer API